spider-gazelle/guide/docs/getting-started/deployment.md

 ## Creating a Docker image

+This will create a docker image that is roughly 45 MiB in size, when using the default Dockerfile.

 1. in a terminal, `cd` into the application folder
 1. run: `docker build -t dhub-user/spider-gazelle:latest .` (latest is the default tag)
    * this will create a docker image and tag it